 From beta onwards, service design starts to play more of a support role.

-The research and prototyping from discovery and alpha help to form a prioritized list (or backlog) of features and improvements that the team will incorporate into the service.
+The research and prototyping from discovery and alpha help to form a prioritised list (or backlog) of features and improvements that the team will incorporate into the service.

 The role of the service designer is to ensure that the insights that were uncovered during the previous phases of work are appropriately reflected in the backlog and how the service is ultimately built.